brianglass/anastasis/files/lenten_vespers_1.md

 Psalm 129
 A Song of Ascents.

 Out of the depths I have cried to you, O Lord; Lord, hear my voice; let your ears be attentive to the voice of my supplication.
 If you note our iniquities, Lord Lord, who will survive?
 Because forgiveness is with you.
-For your nameÂ’s sake I have waited for you, O Lord; my soul has waited for your word, my soul has hoped in the Lord.
+For your name’s sake I have waited for you, O Lord; my soul has waited for your word, my soul has hoped in the Lord.
 From the morning watch until night, from the morning watch, let Israel hope in the Lord.
 Because with the Lord there is mercy and with him abundant redemption; and he will redeem Israel from all his iniquities.

 ****